 Every homicide classification has its own set of elements.
 If the prosecution doesn’t have the evidence to prove each element beyond a reasonable doubt, you can’t be convicted for the crime.

 Our lawyers will work to poke holes in the prosecution’s case to create doubt in the minds of the judge and jury.
-For example, a strong homicide defense may present an alternative explanation to the prosecution’s circumstantial evidence.
+For example, a strong homicide defense may present an alternative explanation for the prosecution’s circumstantial evidence.

 Call Today to Learn How an Experienced Dallas Homicide Lawyer Can Help